What I offer clients

 The ad business has been resisting this news, but the popular rebellion against advertising is not going away.

-The growth of ad avoidance marks the end of the advertising age and the beginning of something entirely new: the post-ad age — a time when content valued by the audience is replacing ads not valued by anyone.
+The growth of ad avoidance marks the end of the advertising age and the beginning of something entirely new: the post-ad age — a time when content valued by the audience is replacing ads not valued (and, increasingly, not even seen) by anyone.
 The anti-ad revolution has been in progress for more than a decade.
 Finally, with the rapid growth of ad blockers, it's impossible to ignore.

-It's a moment when siloed approaches and interruptive TV-thinking must give way to a radically new media world that demands engaging storytelling and multi-channel integration.
+It's a moment when siloed approaches and interruptive TV-thinking must give way to a radically new media world that demands engaging, multi-channel storytelling.
+What's needed is organizational transformation to deliver the seamless integration of every discipline and department that touches products, services and brand ideas within any company, political campaign or non-profit.

 It's a huge problem for brands unwilling to change.
-It’s a huge opportunity for bravely ambitious brands willing to integrate and transform their marketing for the digital 21st century.
+It’s a huge opportunity for bravely ambitious brands willing to integrate and transform their marketing and communications for the digital 21st century.

 As I've been saying since 2007, "Welcome to the post-advertising age."